brunch/brunch-guide/content/en/chapter04-starting-from-scratch.md

 ![Global jQuery kinda works](../images/brunch-simple-jquery.png)

-The entire jQuery codebase is actually injected as-is between Brunch’s “bootstrapper” code an our own wrapped modules.
+The entire jQuery codebase is actually injected as-is between Brunch’s “bootstrapper” code and our own wrapped modules.
 Brunch will inject all the files in `vendor`there, in alphabetical order (unless we specify another order in our configuration).

 ## Getting modular again